ealvarezj/DataScience-Portfolio/DS_Projects/master_thesis.md

 ## Model evaluation
 There are numerous regression algorithms already implemented in libraries like `scikit-learn` that one can choose from.
 I chose a simple linear regression models as my baseline model, since it is fast to train due to its vectorized closed form implementation, and easy to interpret.
-After getting first results and model accurary a set of different models where tested on the same dataset to create a benchmark.
+At this point in time categorical variables were removed from the dataset, leaving only continous numerical variables.
+This was first investigated to see, if only by using numerical variables a good model could be created.
+The Inclusion of categorical variables requires further preprocessing (encoding) of those variables to a continous space.
+After getting first results and model accuracy, a set of different models were tested on the same dataset to create a benchmark.

 | Model                           | MAE     | MSE      | RMSE    | R2      | RMSLE  | MAPE   | TT (Sec) |